Echo-Sel/EyeQ/README.md

 # EyeQ

 EyeQ turns your webcam into a hand-gesture-controlled drawing and vision assistant.
-Draw or box an object in the air using just your hand, then ask an AI what it's looking at — out loud.
+Draw or box an object in the air using just your hand, then ask an AI what it's looking at

 ## What it does